Religion in Zimbabwe: Bahá'í Faith

 Bahá'í was brought to Zimbabwe in 1929 by Shoghi Effendi, then Guardian of the religion.
 In 1953 several Bahá'ís settled in what was then Southern Rhodesia.
 The first Bahá'í Local Spiritual Assembly was formed in Harare.
 By the end of 1963 there were 9 assemblies.
 While still a colony of the United Kingdom, the Bahá'ís nevertheless organised a separate National Spiritual Assembly in 1964.
 The National Assembly has continued since 1970.
 In 2003, the 50th anniversary of the Bahá'ís in Zimbabwe, a year of events across the country culminated with a conference of Bahá'ís from all provinces of Zimbabwe and nine countries.
 There were 43 local spiritual assemblies in 2003.

 Hinduism

 There are small number of Hindus in Zimbabwe.
 Hindus are mainly concentrated in the capital city of Harare.
 Hindu Society mainly consists of Gujaratis, Goan and Tamil.
 Hindu Primary and Secondary schools are found in the major urban areas such as Harare and Bulawayo.

-Brahma Kumaris have three Centres in Zimbabwe (in Harare, Bulawayo, and Vic Falls).
+Brahma Kumaris have two Centres in Zimbabwe in 2023 (in Harare and Bulawayo).
 ISKCON has a Centre at Marondera.
 Ramakrishna Vedanta Society has a centre in Harare.